johnpwakefield/mevlib/README.rst

   - implement full test
         series -> fortran lookup tables -> fortran compiled -> call from python -> compare to other method
+  - it is possible several of the files in this directory should be in the package directory; determine if this is the case and fix accordingly
+  - several of the scripts in "scripts" are actually tests, make these into tests and move them into the tests directory
+  - scripts should have a function as an entry point